How to Manage the Transition Between Jobs

 Just like under the big top, your ability to navigate the end of one contract and the start of another depends on having a partner you can depend on.

-That’s why we asked Aerotek Senior Account Recruiting Manager Rachel Klick for advice.
-She’s been working with contract employees for over six years and has spent much of her tenure helping people like you negotiate the transition period between job contracts.
+That’s why we asked Aerotek Recruiter Practice Lead Latonia Curtis for advice.
+She’s been working with contract employees for over 14 years and has spent much of her tenure helping people like you negotiate the transition period between job contracts.

-The transition between job contracts can be stressful.
-Develop a solid professional relationship with your staffing partner, so you’ll be able to lean on a reliable ally when the time to leave comes.
+The contract job transition can be stressful.
+Develop a solid professional relationship with your contract staffing partner, so you’ll be able to lean on a reliable ally when the time to leave comes.

 But how do you know if a recruiter is trustworthy?